mrworldwide1/ShadyCargo/README.md

 Simply adds illegal-themed cargo without changing any default ones or adding new skins/trailers.
-No fines, border inspections, etc. are changed in any way, however they're worth slightly more for realism:
+No fines, border inspections, etc. are changed in any way, however they're worth slightly more for realism.
+Only general logistics/shipping companies will accept them:
 - Narcotics
 - Bootleg DVDs
 - Counterfeit ID